PowerMaps

 Innovation requires discovery and the development of new approaches that disrupt the status quo.
 But this can cause conflict inside the organisation.
 Those tasked with creating ‘the business of tomorrow’ are often seen as risky and dangerous by those running ‘the business of today’; while those creating ‘tomorrow’s business’ view those focused only on ’today’s business’ as stubborn and unimaginative.
 This is why bi-modal theories of organisational design fail to work in practice, as battles break out between the two, forcing leaders choose a side: Should they sacrifice the certain profits of today for potentially larger, but uncertain profits of tomorrow?
 Unsurprisingly, leaders tend to choose the certain profits of today (as their annual bonuses are tied to them).
 As a result, innovation suffers, and the organisation fails to adapt to a changing world.

 The challenge therefore is how to become an ambidextrous organisation: one capable of exploring new opportunities without sacrificing value today.
-This requires the ‘missing link’ between these two extremes — people who can bridge the gap between those focused on today’s business and those focused on tomorrow’s — to be filled.
-Unfortunately, few organisations know how to do this, partly because they lack the maps and can’t it (see image below).
-Unless they’re forced to innovate (e.g. sanctions) they will abandon their innovation efforts, which triggers an exodus of innovators, weakening the organisation’s ability to innovate in future.
+This requires the addition of the ‘missing link’ between these two extremes — people who can bridge the gap between those focused on the business of today and those focused on the business of tomorrow.
+Unfortunately, few organisations know how to do this because they lack maps and can’t it (see image below).
+Unless they’re forced to innovate (e.g. sanctions) they abandon their risky innovation efforts, triggering an exodus of those focuses on the business of tomorrow, which, weakens the organisation’s ability to innovate in future.

 In today’s rapidly changing world, this is not a good strategic move.